daxa-ai/pebblo/docs/gh_pages/docs/reports.md

 # Data Source Findings Table

-This table provides a summary of all the different Topics and Entities found across all the files that got ingested usind `Pebblo SafeLoader` enabled Document Loaders.
+This table provides a summary of all the different Topics and Entities found across all the files that got ingested using `Pebblo SafeLoader` enabled Document Loaders.

 # Snippets